oernster/3D-printing-info/moonraker/voron-temps/README.md

 ## Specifically, extruder, heater_bed and temperature_fan variables are defined in TEMPERATURE_SENSORS.
 ## TEMPERATURE_SENSOR_VARIABLES defines your temperature_sensor variables from printer.cfg.

 # What if you want to do this on boot?
+(Windows only)

 ## Hit Windows key + R, then type ```shell:startup```